What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 Make Your Oral Health a Priority

 So, how often should you visit the dentist?
 For most people, seeing the dentist every six months is ideal for maintaining a healthy smile and avoiding discomfort.
-Your dentist might suggest visiting more often depending on your individual needs.
+Your dentist might suggest visiting more often, depending on your individual needs.

 There is a direct correlation between your dental health and your overall health.
 By keeping up with regular dental check-ups, you can catch issues early, avoid costly treatments, and enjoy greater confidence in your smile.